Travel Safety Tips

 • Always dress conservatively – shorts, skimpy tops, and the like send a message in many foreign lands that invite unwanted attentions from men

-• Email your travel itinerary, as far as it is complete, to someone you trust, so that someone always knows where you are.
+• Email your travel itinerary, as far as it is complete, to a person you trust, so that someone always knows where you are.
 As you fill in gaps in your travel itinerary, always email that same person the new details.

 • If you are traveling with other people always discuss where you are going for the day and familiarize yourself with what the others are wearing so it is easier to keep track of them in a crowd.
 In the event you do get separated, have a pre-arranged meeting place and time so you can reconnect